Al Jasrah

 Souq Jaidah on Al Jasra Street in Al Jasrah district, near Souq Waqif, Doha, Qatar.

-Al Jasrah (الجسرة) is a district in Qatar, located in the municipality of Ad Dawhah.
+Al Jasrah (الجسرة) is a district in Qatar, located in the municipality of Doha.

 It hosts Souq Waqif, one of the largest souqs in Qatar.
 Other points of interest in the district include Souq Jaidah, the Souq Waqif Falcon Hospital, the Souq Waqif Horse Stables, Abdul Aziz Nasser Theatre, Waqif Art Centre, Al Koot Fort (also known as Doha Fort) and Doha Fort Museum.

 Most of its landmarks are accessible through Al Souq Street, Souq Waqif Street and Al Jasra Street.
 To the immediate east of Al Jasrah is Al Souq, a Qatari commercial district that hosts a number of smaller-sized souqs.

 Etymology

 The meaning of jasrah in Arabic is "bridge".
 It was thus named because the partially submerged rocks along its coastline look like a bridge.
 It is sometimes pronounced as yasrah in local dialect.